 Offering unique 5 star rated Horseback riding experiences in Paso Robles wine country.
 Locations include Coastal Trails, Private Estate Ranches, Elite Vineyard Properties and Lakes.
 All rides come with complimentary wine tasting.
 Private and customizable one hour to half day packages available.

 Treat yourself to a delicious meal and incredible vistas of Morro Bay Harbor aboard Chablis Cruises.
-Featuring a weekly Sat. champagne brunch cruise and Sunday chowder cruise.
+Featuring weekly chowder and sightseeing cruises.
+Check our website for wine tasting and special events!
 Private charters available.
 Reservations highly recommended.
-Across from the stacks in Morro Bay, Chabliscruises.com,
+Across from the stacks in Morro Bay, Chabliscruises.com, (805) 772-2128

 197 W. Grand Ave., Grover Beach.
 Carries everything you’ll need to spend a day riding the dunes.
 ATV rentals include fun lightweight ATVs for the smaller dunes as well as fully-automatic models for inexperienced riders.
 Carries ATV and dirt bike parts.
 Two-hour minimum.
 Group rates available.
 Open Mon. to Fri.
 8 am.-6 p.m.
 Sat & Sun 8 a.m.-8 p.m. bjsatvrentals.com, (805) 481-5411